 Dr. Hal Broxmeyer is a Distinguished Professor, Professor of Microbiology/Immunology and Co-Leader of the Program on Hematopoiesis, Malignant Hematology, and Immunology at Indiana University Simon Cancer Center.
 He has chalked up well over 1,000 scientific publications and his work has been seminal to the field of hematopoietic stem cell transplantation.
 His group’s 2015 paper in Cell and the subsequent review articleare landmark papers that demonstrate how room air oxygen exposure during cell isolation inflicts damage on freshly isolated stem cells.

-Here, we talk with Dr. Broxmeyer about his work.
+Here, we talk with Dr. Broxmeyer about his work and learn how relevant oxygen conditions affect hematopoietic progenitor cells.
 This interview was conducted by email and edited for length.

 The Lasker Awards were won this year by a trio of incredibly important figures in physiologic oxygen research; William Kaelin, Peter Ratcliffe, and Gregg Semenza.